 • Go to the bus terminal (this is where the taxis depart from)

-• Tell the drivers where you wish to go, they will tell you which shared taxi to take.
+• Tell the drivers where you wish to go, and they will tell you which shared taxi to take.

 • When you enter the taxi, ask the driver or your fellow passengers about the fare for the journey.
 Generally, passengers will make their payment along the journey, and the driver will ask in case you forget.
 If you can reach the driver, you can pass them your payment, but if you are in the back of the van, ask the passenger in front of you to hand the driver your money.
 Any change due will then be passed back.